TimeWalkOrg/external-package-manager/README.md

 EPM editor script is here: [external-package-manager/Assets/Editor/ExternalPackageManager.cs](https://github.com/TimeWalkOrg/external-package-manager/blob/master/Assets/Editor/ExternalPackageManager.cs)

-# Installing
+# Installation and Setup
 1. [Download latest release](https://github.com/TimeWalkOrg/external-package-manager/releases)
 1. Open your Unity Project
 1. `Assets -> Import Package -> Custom Package ...`
 1. Select the downloaded EPM release package
 1. You should now have EPM commands under `Assets -> External Package Manager`

-# Setup
-1. Modify `Assets/packages.json` to specify the remote URLs of asset packages you wish to depend, and the asset folder names for packages you wish to export.
-See
+1. Modify `Assets/packages.json` to specify the remote URLs of asset packages you wish to depend on, and/or the asset folder names for the packages you wish to export.
+1. Run `Import All` (imported assets can be found in `Assets/External`)
+1. Run `Export All` (package builds can be found in `Builds/Packages`)

 # Commands